School Trips and Residentials

 Our philosophy is for the residential trips to be inclusive for all our pupils and to make them interesting, varied, educational, progressive, fun and affordable.

 We hope our programme over the coming academic year will enable all our pupils to access this extremely important element of the school curriculum and give all children the confidence to stay away from the family home from an increasing amount of time.
-As a school we expect all our pupils to attend these residential trips and will help in any way we can to make this happen.
+As a school, we expect all our pupils to attend these residential trips and will help in any way we can to make this happen - see tab below regarding financial assistance.

 Year 3 Youth Hostel at Holmbury St Mary - 1 night stay